PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 12:46:08
+Last updated: 2024-04-02 12:48:12
-Random Quote: We gain the strength of the temptation we resist. - Ralph Waldo Emerson
+Random Quote: The universe is made of stories, not atoms. - Muriel Rukeyser